christsven/H.E.A.T/ruleset/H.E.A.T.md

 ATGMs come in different forms, but mostly consist of a stationary or fixed weapon system with a weapon operator, similar to an anti-tank gun or machine gun position.
 They can also come as vehicle mounted systems.

-For details on target selection, shooting and guiding over multiple rounds, see rule section.
+ATGMs can be fired at any vehicle in its LoS, but the missile requires some time to approach targets at greater distances.
+Any vehicle in the ATGMs LoS can be targeted, regardless of distance to target.
+Upon firing, the missile approaches the target in a straight line at 32" per turn.

+If the target ends the turn out of LoS or the ATGM operator unit goes DOWN or moves, the missile is destroyed.
+This behaviour can be mitigated by using more modern equipment, which is no longer wire-guided.
+For details on that, see the "Fire-and-Forget"-special rule.

 ###### Default weapon costs